cockpit-project/starter-kit/README.md

 `make install` compiles and installs the package in `/usr/share/cockpit/`.
 The convenience targets `srpm` and `rpm` build the source and binary rpms, respectively.
-Both of these make use of the `dist-gzip` target, which is used to generate the distribution tarball.
+Both of these make use of the `dist` target, which is used to generate the distribution tarball.
 In `production` mode, source files are automatically minified and compressed.
 Set `NODE_ENV=production` if you want to duplicate this behavior.